-I’m quite sure I once listed two distinct occupations, but I was young and didn’t care to think beyond the box.
+I’m quite sure I once listed two separate occupations, but I was a kid and didn’t want to think beyond the box.
 By god, I was going to do two different things if I wanted to!
-I took out my crayons, scribbled the words “artist” and “teacher” somewhere on the paper, and then started daydreaming about this enormous dream I had.
+I took out my crayons, scribbled the words “artist” and “teacher” on the paper, and then started daydreaming about this enormous dream I had.

 I’m astounded by how much my hobbies and aspirations have evolved since that day and how they have entirely transformed into the life I lead today.
 Having ambitions that were always attainable and never too outlandish or unrealistic makes me miss being an innocent child.
 It was my time to genuinely believe that, as long as I had a passion for it, I could accomplish anything.

-I’ve had different ideas about what I want to be when I grow up over the years, including marine biologist, dancer, zoologist, scientist, figure skater, and others that are probably floating about on papers or in journals.
+I’ve had numerous “what I want to be when I grow up” ideas over the years, including being a marine biologist, dancer, zoologist, scientist, figure skater, and others that I’m sure are floating about on papers or in journals.

 Looking back, I find that many of my dreams were inspired by or partly based on things I had witnessed.
 I was shielded from the struggles that people in these professions face and the effort required to actually land a job in those sectors.

-I didn’t understand how passionate I was about helping people until I was a teen and got my first job.
+I didn’t understand how passionate I was about helping people until I was a teenager and got my first job.
 Because it sprang from the heart and not from external factors, it had a different vibe.
-I took part in it and found it enjoyable.
-Whether or not other people agreed with it was irrelevant.
+It didn’t matter if other people liked it or not; it was something I did and enjoyed.